tayloroxelgren/kotor2loadmod/README.md

 - `FUN_0051eed0` **LoadEventQueueFromConfig**: Iterates the "EventQueue" section, allocates and initializes event nodes from each entry, enqueuing successful ones and freeing failures.
 - `FUN_005205f0` **BuildEventFromConfigEntry**: Reads one "EventQueue" entry, fills common fields (tag/ids), and deserializes a typed "EventData" payload based on EventId (allocating and constructing the appropriate struct).
 Returns 1 on success, 0 for invalid EventId
 - `FUN_00423AB0` **ParseTXIAndBuildTextureController**: “Parses TXI directives for a texture: creates the appropriate procedural texture controller from proceduretype and applies all TXI flags/params (mipmaps, clamp, bump, envmap, etc.).
 Finally lets the controller parse its own extra options.”
-- `FUN_00423000` **CAurTextureBasic::Ctor**: Constructs a texture object, sets defaults, stores names, allocates helper state
+- `FUN_00423000` **CAurTextureBasic::Ctor**: Constructs a texture object, sets defaults, stores names, allocates helper state.
 - `FUN_00424B10` **Texture_ApplyTXIAndBuildController**: Constructs a texture object, sets defaults, stores names, allocates helper state
 - `FUN_00704060` **NetLayer::SendMessageToPlayer**: Writes a message into the player’s outgoing network buffer.
 Validates available space to avoid overflow (logging a detailed dump if it would exceed the buffer), copies the message length and payload into the queue, and advances the write pointer.
 This is what sends packets to ProcessResourceQueue
 - `FUN_00665280` **SendMessageWithSHeader**: This function constructs and sends a network message prefixed with the byte `0x53` to a specific player.
 It allocates a buffer, copies data from a source function (`FUN_00734010`), and sends it using `NetLayer::SendMessageToPlayer`.